South Korean Labor Laws

 In recent years, South Korea has experienced an influx of foreigners with working visas.
 Unfortunately, the quality of working conditions for foreign workers seems to have degenerated on an inverse scale every year.
 Therefore, it is important for expats to possess a fundamental knowledge of Korean Labor Laws.
 In being informed, you may better prevent potential labor issues and protect yourselves in the event of unfair labor practices inflicted by employers.

-The minimum wage for the year 2016 has been set at W6,030 per hour.
-It has been increased by 8.1 percent from the previous year.
-Employers who violate the minimum wage act may be penalized by imprisonment for no more than three years or by a fine not exceeding 20 million won.
+The minimum wage in South Korea was raised from 8,59 KRW in 2020 to 8,720 KRW in 2021.
+Employers who violate the minimum wage act may be penalized by imprisonment for no more than three years or by a fine not exceeding 20 million KRW.

 Prohibition of Offsetting Wages with Advances